dedukun/kokatu/README.md

 ## TODO

-- Check why every time the system is indexed, the index has diffenret number of entries
+- Check why every time the system is indexed, the index has a different number of entries
 - Add option to only index from a certain path
 - Configuration file